On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Asymptotic behaviors of the compound Poisson process

-In this section, we will establish the asymptotic behaviours of the compound Poisson Poisson $\{X^{n,\alpha}_1,X^{n,\alpha}_2,\dots,X^{n,\alpha}_{N(Z_n^{\alpha}n)}\}$ defined in Definition~\ref{process}.
-Firstly, we will collect some basic properties of the connection probability $p_n(k)$ defined in Definition~\ref{defipk}.
-Then we will show the limiting distribution of the jump $X^{n,\alpha}$.
-Finally, we will give the estimation of the terminal condition
+In this section, we analyze the asymptotic behaviors of the compound Poisson process $\{X^{n}_1,X^{n}_2,\dots,X^{n}_{N(Z_nn)}\}$ introduced in Definition~\ref{process}.
+We begin by recalling some fundamental properties of the connection probability $p_n(k)$ (Definition~\ref{defipk}).
+Subsequently,, we examine the limiting distribution of a truncated jump, and finally, we estimate the terminal condition

-by an comparison with the tail distribution of the jump $X^{n,\alpha}$.
+by comparing it with the tail distribution of the non-truncated jump $X^{n}$.